-Sydney North Primary Health Network (SNPHN) is pleased to announce the local organisations that will receive Federal funding to provide new mental health services in the Northern Sydney region.
+Sydney North Health Network (SNHN) is pleased to announce the local organisations that will receive Federal funding to provide new mental health services in the Northern Sydney region.

 “With 12% of the Northern Sydney population aged 15 years and over reporting mental health concerns, the funding will increase capacity of local service providers to meet demand for mental health programs,” said SNPHN Board Chair, Dr Magdalen Campbell.